What is Withholding Tax in Saudi Arabia: Complete Guide 2025

 Conclusion

-Withholding tax in Saudi Arabia is an important part of the tax system that ensures tax collection from non-residents who generate income from Saudi sources.
-By understanding the different rates (5%, 15%, 20%) and filing and payment procedures, entities can ensure full compliance and avoid penalties.
+Withholding tax in Saudi Arabia is an important part of the tax system ensuring tax collection from non-residents earning income from Saudi sources.
+Understanding different rates (5%, 15%, 20%) and submission/payment procedures enables entities to ensure full compliance and avoid penalties.

 Important Compliance Tips:

-1. Pay on the specified deadline (within 10 days of the following month)
+• Pay on time (within 10 days of following month)

-For more information and updates, it is recommended to visit the official website of the Zakat, Tax and Customs Authority or consult with a specialized tax advisor.
+For more information and updates, visit ZATCA's official website or consult a specialized tax advisor.

 Book your Demo for Mezan